godisren/Yum-Offline-Install-On-Centos7/README.md

-this shell demostrated that offline install sofewares
+this shell demostrate offline installation of sofewares